tyleragreen/history/tags/fare-increases.md

 # fare-increases
 ### Fare increases from 5 cents to 10 cents
+- Date: July 1, 1948
 - Source: "Report for the three and one-half years ending June 30, 1949.," *The City of New York Board of Transportation*, 1949. [link](https://hdl.handle.net/2027/mdp.39015023094926)
 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md) [reports](../tags/reports.md)

 ### Fare increases from $2.50 to $2.75
 - Source: "M.T.A.
-Is Raising Fares and Tolls; One Subway or Bus Ride Will Cost $2.75," *New York Times*, January 22, 2015. [link](https://www.nytimes.com/2015/01/23/nyregion/mta-raises-fares-subways-and-buses.html)
+Is Raising Fares and Tolls; One Subway or Bus Ride Will Cost $2.75," *The New York Times*, January 22, 2015. [link](https://www.nytimes.com/2015/01/23/nyregion/mta-raises-fares-subways-and-buses.html)
 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ### Fare increases from 90 cents to $1
-- Source: "THE REGION; THE LAST DAYS OF THE 90-CENT FARE," *New York Times*, December 8, 1985. [link](http://www.nytimes.com/1985/12/08/weekinreview/the-region-the-last-days-of-the-90-cent-fare.html)
+- Source: "THE REGION; THE LAST DAYS OF THE 90-CENT FARE," *The New York Times*, December 8, 1985. [link](http://www.nytimes.com/1985/12/08/weekinreview/the-region-the-last-days-of-the-90-cent-fare.html)
 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ### Fare increases from 50 cents to 60 cents
-- Source: "Old and New Commuter Fares in New York Area," *New York Times*, June 30, 1980. [link](https://query.nytimes.com/gst/abstract.html?res=9D02E1D71230E532A25753C3A9609C94619FD6CF&legacy=true)
+- Source: "Old and New Commuter Fares in New York Area," *The New York Times*, June 30, 1980. [link](https://query.nytimes.com/gst/abstract.html?res=9D02E1D71230E532A25753C3A9609C94619FD6CF&legacy=true)
 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ### Fare increases from 35 cents to 50 cents
-- Source: "Costlier Token," *New York Times*, September 2, 1975. [link](http://www.nytimes.com/1975/09/02/archives/costlier-token.html)
+- Source: "Costlier Token," *The New York Times*, September 2, 1975. [link](http://www.nytimes.com/1975/09/02/archives/costlier-token.html)
 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ### Fare increases from 20 cents to 30 cents
-- Source: "New Tokens Go on Sale in Subways," *New York Times*, January 3, 1970. [link](http://www.nytimes.com/1970/01/03/archives/new-tokens-go-on-sale-in-subways-30cent-tokens-are-put-on-sale-at.html)
+- Source: "New Tokens Go on Sale in Subways," *The New York Times*, January 3, 1970. [link](http://www.nytimes.com/1970/01/03/archives/new-tokens-go-on-sale-in-subways-30cent-tokens-are-put-on-sale-at.html)
 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ### Board votes to increase fare to $1.50, a 20% increase
+- Date: October 20, 1995

 - To take effect on November 12
   - Added week cost $5.3mil